 The SFL strives to develop the football skills of the participants so that talented and motivated athletes can have an opportunity to compete at the international level, giving them a chance at a brighter career.
 Additionally, the SFL will also help the local clubs gain experience in participating and co-managing leagues so that they are able to implement their own local versions.
 Creating praiseworthy opportunities for adult athletes is also an important inspiration for prospective young athletes.
 Moreover, the league will boost the local economy, as drivers, cleaners, media personnel, referees and seamstresses will be hired to make the SFL an annual success.
 And finally, this league will give the diaspora communities the opportunity to finally connect with their youth community in the homeland on a more personal level.
 Player profiles will be posted on a website with pictures, videos and contact information.
 That way, we can finally put pictures and names on our remaining nation in the homeland.

 In order to make this league a success, we need sponsors.
-It costs $3,000 to sponsor BOTH the men's and women's teams from each club.
 Your donation will go towards the following expenses:

 •Online streaming of the games

 •Refreshments for the players and food for the traveling teams

 •Website and social media management